nathanhoad/godot_dialogue_manager/docs/Settings.md

 - **Custom Test Scene Path** (advanced)

   Use a custom test scene when running "Test" from the dialogue editor.
 The scene must extend `BaseDialogueTestScene`.

+- **Extra Auto Complete Script Sources** (advanced)

+  Add script files to check for top level auto-complete members.

+  Any scripts added in here are assumed to be available in all dialogue files (eg. your balloon inserts itself into the `extra_game_states` at runtime).